 Colman’s introduced pension schemes very early – even for ladies which was quite unusual.
 I didn’t have a pension because I didn’t work long enough; Philip did though.
 There was a bonus scheme which we called ‘Prosperity’.
 We were given a lump sum which helped and I think every month people were given some mustard, or starch, as a bonus.
 We were given something at Christmas and there was always a special Christmas lunch.

 Eileen Durrant (b.
-1924) was interviewed in Norwich for WISEArchive on 6th October 2015.
+1924) talking to WISEArchive on 6th October 2015 in Norwich.
 Her daughter Ruth also participated.

 © 2020 WISEArchive.
 All Rights Reserved.